 DCF Fair Value Target:

 We started the process of determining a valid price forecast for JDcom Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that JDcom Inc ranked in the 85th percentile in terms of potential gain offered.
-More precisely, our analysis suggests the stock is undervalued by approximately 1015.5% on a DCF basis.
-The most interesting components of our discounted cash flow analysis for JDcom Inc ended up being:
+To summarize, we found that JDcom Inc ranked in the 82th percentile in terms of potential gain offered.
+Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
+As for the metrics that stood out in our discounted cash flow analysis of JDcom Inc, consider:

 Terminal Growth Rate in Free Cash Flow